Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Operational Implications for PQ TLS Deployment

 \section{Operational Implications for PQ TLS Deployment}

 The previous sections showed that the dominant heavy regime is overwhelmingly server-side and concentrated in leaf-SLH scenarios.
-The next question is operational: what does that regime imply for a service operator?
-More precisely, how should second-scale server-authentication cost be translated into capacity loss, infrastructure scaling, and deployment plausibility?
+The operational question is how second-scale server-authentication cost should be translated into capacity loss, infrastructure scaling, and deployment plausibility for a service operator.